 - Paris is one place that will effortlessly pull you into a dessert swamp of sinful sweetness.
 We got macarons from Pierre Hermé and Japan-meets-France-novel pastries and eclairs at Sadaharu Aoki (both on the left bank).
 Plus, goodies from the uber trendy Michalak bakery in Le Marais to savor later.

 - Crêperie Brocéliande for sumptous galettes in MontMartre

 We killed two birds with one stone by ending our night at Paris in the glittering lights of the Eiffel tower one more time.
 Paris has several beautiful bridges (ponts) that are an architectural delight, including the ornate Pont Alexandre III.
 We chose the modest Pont de Bir-Hakeim since it provides a spectacular view of the lit up tower.
 Plus, there was literally no one around barring another photo crazy couple.
 And, just like that we got our Parisian moment of solitude near the shimmering waters of the Seine.

-That brings me to the end of this guide to one day in Paris, a city that lives up to it’s hype of charm and magic and leaves you wanting for more.
+That brings me to the end of this Paris arrondissements guide, which I hope you have enjoyed reading.
 There is no right or wrong way to see Paris and we all have our own take on it.
 I have linked several great travel posts below which inspired my itinerary and will hopefully help you formulate your own.